batcholi/XenonCode/README.md

 Function arguments are defined after the function name, within parenthesis and they can be of type `number`, `text`, or implementation-defined object.

 Function names have the same rules as variable names.

+NOTE: Functions MUST be fully defined before their use.
+This means that the order of function declaration matters and we can only call a function that has been declared ABOVE the caller and a function CANNOT call itself.
+This enforces the "no-stack-recursion" rule.

 ### Declaration